User Experience#

 Good#

-Its easy defer the execution of all bound and displayed functions with pn.extension(defer_load=True) (note this applies to served applications, not to interactive notebook environments):
+It’s easy to defer the execution of all bound and displayed functions with pn.extension(defer_load=True) (note this applies to served applications, not to interactive notebook environments):

 pn.extension(defer_load=True, loading_indicator=True)